BardicDefense/purple-hack/README.md

 ## Mercenaries/Men-at-Arms

 Mercenaries are as on pgs.
-112-113 of _OSE Advanced._ The majority of regular men-at-arms are zero-level characters with 1d4+3 hit points.
+112-113 of _OSE Advanced._ The majority of regular men-at-arms are zero-Level characters with 1d4+3 hit points.
 The following additional mercenaries are available (and in some cases required):

-**Captain**: Equivalent to a 5th- to 8th-level warrior (1-4=5th, 5-7=6th,
+**Captain**: Equivalent to a 5th- to 8th-Level warrior (1-4=5th, 5-7=6th,
 8-9=7th, 0=8th).
-A captain may lead 20 men at arms and one lieutenant per level of experience, plus any necessary sergeants; the monthly wage demanded by a captain is equal to his level x 100d..
+A captain may lead 20 men at arms and one lieutenant per Level of experience, plus any necessary sergeants; the monthly wage demanded by a captain is equal to his Level x 100d..

-**Lieutenant**: Equivalent to a 2nd- (1-7) or 3rd- (8-0) level warrior.
+**Lieutenant**: Equivalent to a 2nd- (1-7) or 3rd- (8-0) Level warrior.
 A
-lieutenant may lead ten men at arms per level of experience, plus any necessary sergeants.
+lieutenant may lead ten men at arms per Level of experience, plus any necessary sergeants.
 A lieutenant serving under a captain extends the number of troops the captain can effectively command and control.
-The monthly wage demanded by a lieutenant is equal to his level x 100d..
+The monthly wage demanded by a lieutenant is equal to his Level x 100d..

-**Sergeant**: Equivalent to a 1st-level warrior.
+**Sergeant**: Equivalent to a 1st-Level warrior.
 A sergeant can lead up to ten men independently or in service to a lieutenant or captain.
 In any given company, there must be one sergeant for every five to ten men at arms.
 The monthly wage required by a sergeant is ten times that of the troop type he leads.

-A player character warrior of the appropriate level may serve as a sergeant, lieutenant or captain, as might an allied non-player character fighter or retainer.
+A player character warrior of the appropriate Level may serve as a sergeant, lieutenant or captain, as might an allied non-player character fighter or retainer.